 Day 4 – Grand Canyon, AZ to Page, AZ ~3 hour drive

 The city of Page, AZ (hotels in Page, AZ via Booking.com) is the best location to stay for the Horseshoe Bend & Antelope Canyon.
-The tours parking lots for the Antelope Canyon are 15 mins from the hotel.
-Since the Antelope Canyon is impossible to visit without a booked months in advance tour it ends up dictating your schedule while in Page.
-In our case we had the tour booked at noon.
+The parking lot for the Antelope Canyon was 15 mins from the hotel.
+The Antelope Canyon can only be visited via a tour booked months in advance.
+It is not possible to drive there by yourself and just walk around.
+We booked our tour at noon and there were quite a few other tours there with us.

 The drive between them is approximately fifteen minutes.
 Another choice you have here is to go explore Lake Powell.
-Something we decided to do on future trip.
+Something we decided to do on future trips.

 If you want to know more about the Horseshoe Bend check out our blog post about it.
 Although these two places are so close to each other the Antelope Canyon is only accessible via guided tour where the Horseshoe Bend is completely open.
 Here are some guided tours you might like while in that area.